-There are two main varieties of yucca: a sweet variety and a bitter variety.
-An interesting fact is that the sweet variety can be eaten raw while the bitter variety needs to be cooked before it can be eaten.
-Yuca is typically deep-fried as fritters or as chips.
-Cubans commonly refer to this method of preparation as “yuquitas” and douse them with garlic and "Mojo Criollo", Spanish Barbecue sauce for a delightful side dish.
+There are two main varieties of yuca: sweet and bitter.
+The sweet variety can be eaten raw while the bitter variety has to be cooked before it can be eaten.
+Yuca is typically deep-fried as fritters or chips.
+Cubans commonly refer to this method of preparation as “yuquitas” and douse them with garlic and “mojo criollo,” a tangy marinade.
 Yuca can also be prepared mashed, baked, boiled, or sautéed.

 - Peel the skin and cut into sections with the core removed.
 Can be cut into fries, thin slices for chips, or small rectangular hunks.

 - Brush with oil and season with salt and pepper before being grilled, baked, mashed, sautéed, and more.

 Stored in relatively dry environment for up to 1 week to ripen at room temperature.
 Peeled yuca can be store in the refrigerator if covered with water.